 Description of 111 Cannon Street

-111 Cannon Street development in the City of London EC4.
+111 Cannon Street building in the City of London EC4.

 2016 March - planning permission granted.